TheJahnavi/ScanItKnowIt-app/README.md

 - Fixed vercel.json syntax error
 - Client and server builds configured
 - Static file serving from client/public
+- Updated vercel.json to use correct Vercel v2 syntax with rewrites and source/destination

 ## Technologies Used
 - React/Vite for frontend